benmizrahi/microjs/README.md

 ---
 ### Make A Service Reactive:

-All of the above methods are publishing methods - now let's make the service react to events - for this purpose, MicroJS provides a decorator for method that warps a method and trigger the method when there is a new event coming in on the specific domain and on the specific action - this idea behind this decorator is to think about events as we think about HTTP requests - in HTTP server like Express we define a route and bind a message to it - the reaction of the method will be the output of the server in this route - the same goes with MicroJs, by defining a @ActionReactive method we bing the warped method to the action of handling events.
+All of the above methods are publishing methods - now let's make the service react to events - for this purpose, reactivejs provides a decorator for method that warps a method and trigger the method when there is a new event coming in on the specific domain and on the specific action - this idea behind this decorator is to think about events as we think about HTTP requests - in HTTP server like Express we define a route and bind a message to it - the reaction of the method will be the output of the server in this route - the same goes with reactivejs, by defining a @ActionReactive method we bing the warped method to the action of handling events.

 ```
 @ActionReact  - input object interfaces: